CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

     - Task 5: Copy Dataverse queries to Dataflow

-    - Task 6: Create connection to Dataverse
+    - Task 6: Create a connection to Dataverse

     - Task 7: Create Data destination for Customer query